Academic Technology Approval Scheme (ATAS) certificate

 When to apply for an ATAS certificate

-If you have any other type of time-limited visa (for example, Standard visitor, PBS dependannts, Skilled worker) or are applying for asylum, you must obtain an ATAS certificate before you begin your studies.
+If you are a Visitor or have any other type of time-limited visa or are applying for asylum, you must obtain an ATAS certificate before you begin your studies.
+You do not need ATAS if you have Indefinite Leave to Remain (ILR) in the UK.

 How to apply for an ATAS certificate